1. Track your triggers.

 The best way to minimize allergies from pets is to keep them outside most of the time.
-If you can't keep your pets outside, limit them to one or two rooms of the house.
+If you can't keep your furry pals outdoors, limit them to one or two rooms of your home.
 Pets can also carry allergens on their coats, so clean their fur and paws before they come inside.

 6. Bathe Fido and Fluffy.

-There is really no such thing as a hypoallergenic dog or cat.
-Both cats and dogs spread allergens in their dander (dead skin cells), urine, and saliva.
-Bathe and brush your four-legged friend regularly -- that may curb your pet allergies.
+There's really no such thing as a hypoallergenic dog or cat.
+Both animals spread allergens in their dander (dead skin cells), pee, and saliva.
+Bathe and brush your four-legged friend regularly -- that may help.

 7. Stroll after sundown.

-On peak pollen days, experts recommend you stay indoors while the sun's up, when pollen counts are higher.
+On peak pollen days, stay indoors while the sun's up, when pollen counts are higher.
 Instead, ride your bike, walk, or run in the evening.
 Shower when you come back home.

 8. Trap trouble.

-High-efficiency particulate air (HEPA) filters trap allergens.
-Clean carpets in your home once a week with a vacuum that has a HEPA filter.
+HEPA filters snare allergens.
+Clean carpets in your home once a week with a vacuum that has this type of filter.

 Do you have central heating and air conditioning?
-Put these filters on the vents.
+These filters should also go on your vents.

 9. See a pro.

-If you’ve tried over-the-counter allergy meds and need more relief, an allergist can dig deeper into what causes your allergy and how severe it is.
-She can also set you up with a more advanced treatment plan, which may include prescription medicines or allergy shots.
+If you’ve tried over-the-counter meds and need more relief, an allergist can find out what causes your allergy and how severe it is.
+They can also set you up with an advanced treatment plan, which may include prescription medicines or allergy shots.